sst/guide/_chapters/create-a-route-that-redirects.md

 title: Create a Route That Redirects
 date: 2017-02-02 00:00:00
 redirect_from: /chapters/create-a-hoc-that-checks-auth.html
-description: Tutorial on how to create a React-Router v4 route component that checks if a user is logged in to your React.js app and redirects.
+description: Tutorial on how to create a React Router v4 route component that checks if a user is logged in to your React.js app and redirects.
 code: frontend
 ---